GenieFramework/Genie.jl/README.md

 ## Logging
 Logging is a central part in Genie's architecture, one of its key components.
 One can hardly find of a more time consuming and daunting task than debugging your backend code without proper logging - and a lot of effort has been put into getting this right.

-Genie uses `Logging.jl` for it's logging needs, and exposes this functionality through the `Genie.log()` function.
+Genie uses `Logging.jl` for it's logging needs, and exposes this functionality through the `Logger.log()` function.

 By default, in `development` mode, Genie is **very** verbose.
 It will log SQL sent to the database, the `DataFrame`s representing the SQL results, `@time` measurments of the queries, server requests and responses, etc. The level of logging can be controlled via the main config file (see above).